hiben/SyShMaVi/README.md

 ## Changelog
 Keeping track of changes after releasing on github.

+- **07.09.2022**

+  - Initial mouse-look

+    on by default, while window is focused.
+Toggle with TAB (no mouse-grab while showing map)

 - **05.07.2022**

   - Command line parameters not required anymore.
 UI popup for setup if needed.